adaptyteam/adapty-docs/versioned_docs/version-2.0/controls-filters-grouping-compare-proceeds.md

 When using the Adapty calendar to set a time range for a chart, you have several convenient options to choose from.
 These options determine the date range displayed on the x-axis of the charts, allowing you to focus on specific periods of time.
 Here are the available quick options for time ranges:

-- **Last 7 days:** Displays data for the most recent 7-day period.
+- **Last 7 days**: Displays data for the most recent 7-day period.
-- **Last month:** Shows data from the current date to the same day in the previous month.
+- **Last month**: Shows data from the current date to the same day in the previous month.
-- **Last 28 days:** Useful for tracking weekly subscription products, as it covers the last four weeks.
+- **Last 28 days**: Useful for tracking weekly subscription products, as it covers the last four weeks.
-- **Last 3 months: **Displays data from the current date to three months ago.
+- **Last 3 months**: Displays data from the current date to three months ago.
-- **Last 6 months: **Shows data from the current date to six months ago.
+- **Last 6 months**: Shows data from the current date to six months ago.
-- **Last year:** Displays data from the current date to one year ago.
+- **Last year**: Displays data from the current date to one year ago.
-- **Previous month:** Covers the full calendar month before the current month.
+- **Previous month**: Covers the full calendar month before the current month.
-- **This month: **Shows data from the 1st day of the current month until today.
+- **This month**: Shows data from the 1st day of the current month until today.
-- **This quarter: **Displays data from the 1st day of the current quarter until today.
+- **This quarter**: Displays data from the 1st day of the current quarter until today.
-- **This year:** Covers data from the 1st day of the current year until today.
+- **This year**: Covers data from the 1st day of the current year until today.

 In addition to these predefined options, you can also select the **Custom** option to set a specific time period of your choice.
 This flexibility allows you to analyze your data in more granular detail or focus on specific events or campaigns.